jhsware/isomorphic-schema/README.md

 Note! validation constraints and invariants are also inherited.
 Se the

 ### Invariants ####
-An invariant is a test that returns an an invariant error if doesn't pass.
-A typical invariant test is that password and confirm_password is a match, or that to_date is larger than from_date.
+An invariant is a test on the entire data of a form that always needs to evaluate as true.
+A classic invariant test is that password and confirm_password is a match, or that to_date is larger than from_date.

 ```JavaScript
 simpleSchema.addInvariant(function (data, selectedFields) {